utybo/ZoroarkKB/_articles/mS2QS.md

 ---
 # Same as the file's name (without the md)
 articleid: mS2QS
-# Can be: maths, archi, prog, algo, elec, phys, en (for english)
+# Can be: maths, archi, prog, algo, elec, phys, en (for english), general
 category: maths
 # The title
 title: Maths Quick Sheet (SUP)